marcusoftnet/marcusoftnet.github.io/_posts/2025-08-08-flow-is-sacred.md

 I was lucky to work alongside [Lars Albertsson](https://www.linkedin.com/in/larsalbertsson/), learning from his vast experience at a few of the top software companies in the world.
 One phrase Lars kept repeating stuck with me as we set up and refined processes at [Scling](https://www.scling.com/):

-> Flow is sacred — don't disturb the flow.
+> Flow is sacred.
+Do not disturb the flow.

 This simple mantra carries profound implications.
 Not just for you.